cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/KHoleRiver.md

 ---
 section: Amber
-displayTitle: KHoled
+displayTitle: KHoled At Midnight, By The Seaside Mid-River, And Allegedly Dry
-uriTitle: KHoled
+uriTitle: kholed-at-midnight
 ---

-KHoled At Midnight, By The Seaside Mid-River, And Allegedly Dry

 Just tell me how you spiked this cup,
 Coz that's an offer that I'd take up,